 Preheat the oven to 350 and line a muffin pan with paper liners.

 In a large bowl, whisk together the butter and eggs for a minute or so.
 Add the honey, milk or coconut milk, and vanilla and whisk to combine well.
-In a separate bowl, sift together the flours, cocoa, baking powder, and salt.
+In a separate bowl, sift together the flours, cocoa, baking soda, and salt.
 Add the dry ingredients to the large bowl and mix well.
 Fold in the zucchini and half the chocolate chunks.
 Spoon the batter into the prepared muffin cups, and sprinkle the tops evenly with the rest of the chocolate chunks.